chunky-dev/docs/ChunkyDocs/docs/reference/user_interface/render_controls/postprocessing.md

 - **Gamma correction**: Performs gamma correction only (the most basic tone mapping)
 - **ACES filmic tone mapping**: ACES filmic tone mapping curve approximation by [Krzysztof Narkowicz](https://knarkowicz.wordpress.com/2016/01/06/aces-filmic-tone-mapping-curve/)
 - **Hable tone mapping**: John Hable's [Uncharted 2 tonemapping function](http://filmicworlds.com/blog/filmic-tonemapping-operators/)
+{% if extra.chunky >= 2_05_00 %}
+    Before Chunky 2.5.0, the Hable tone mapping was missing gamma correction.
+The previous (technically incorrect but perhaps artistically pleasing) behavior might be moved into a plugin later.
+{% endif %}
 - **Tonemap operator 1**: Tone mapping formula by [Jim Hejl and Richard Burgess-Dawson](http://filmicworlds.com/blog/filmic-tonemapping-operators/)

-!!! info "Upcoming changes in Chunky 2.5.0"
+{% if extra.chunky >= 2_05_00 %}
-    PR #1519 adds the **Unreal Engine 4 Filmic tone mapping** curve which matches ACES by default but can be configured to customize the tone mapping.
+- **Unreal Engine 4 Filmic tone mapping**: The [Filmic Tonemapper from Unreal Engine 4](https://docs.unrealengine.com/4.26/en-US/RenderingAndGraphics/PostProcessEffects/ColorGrading/), which matches ACES by default but has parameters that can be customized.
-    It will also be possible to customize the Hable tone mapping parameters.

-    The Hable tone mapping is also missing gamma correction, which will be fixed in Chunky 2.5.0.
-The previous (technically incorrect) postprocessor might be moved into a plugin later.
+{% endif %}

 More can be added with plugins, eg. the [Bloom Plugin](../../../plugins/plugin_list.md#bloom-plugin) adds a postprocessor for bloom effects.